-In order to determine what the most appropriate intervention strategy for you to employ, we often recommend testing.
+In order to determine the most appropriate intervention strategy for you to employ, we often recommend testing.
 Early detection and correction of risk factors can be one of your biggest allies in reducing your risk.
-If any of the following apply to you, you may be at high risk:
+If any of the following apply to you, you may be at high risk for breast cancer:

 How to test: Have your serum ferritin level drawn

 Common in women after they stop menstruating, elevated iron levels can be indicative of a heightened cancer risk.
 Excess iron in the body works as a powerful oxidant, increasing free radicals thereby raising your risk.
 If you are a post-menopausal woman or have been diagnosed with breast cancer you will certainly benefit from having your Ferritin level drawn.
 Ferritin is the iron transport protein and should not be above 80 ng/ml.
 If it is elevated you can simply donate your blood to reduce high ferritin levels and breast cancer risk.

 How to test: Get your estrogen ratios checked

 Researchers have found that the body metabolizes estrogen into several different metabolites that can impact cancer development.
 One metabolite, 2-hydroxy-estrone, tends to inhibit cancer, whereas another 16-a-hydroxy-estrone can actually stimulate tumor development.
 A woman’s “bio-mechanical individuality” and liver metabolism determine which of these metabolites predominates.
 Studies have shown that measuring the ratio of these two metabolites provides an important indication of risk for future development of estrogen-sensitive cancers, including breast cancer.

 How to test: Get a Glutathione level test